gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_new_repository/01_initializing.md

 ## Overview
 In this lesson, you will learn how to create a new Git repository on your local machine.
 Initializing a repository is the first step in tracking changes to your project with Git.
 We will reuse this directory during this lesson.

-## Step 1: Choose or Create a Project Directory
+## 1: Choose or Create a Project Directory

 1. Open your terminal.
 2. Navigate to the directory where you want to create your project, or create a new directory: